RRitvikVR/DeepfakedectionAI/README.md

 ## 💻 User Interface

-We developed a lightweight **UI in Google Colab** for each model.
+We developed a lightweight **UI in Google Colab** for each model using streamlit.
 Users can upload an image, classify it as real/fake, and view the model’s confidence score.

 ### How to Use the UI: